Foxk2p/Reverse-Engineering-Code/README.md

 path.basename() method returns the filename part of a file path.

 Dependent files:

 Api-routes.js is requires the models folder. a button to sign-up or This page also provides the user with a link to login if they are an existing user.

 The signup.html file requires js/signup.js in the public folder for functionality.
 This file also uses style.css for applying styling to its form.

-	The members.html file requires js/members.js in the public folder for functionality.
+he members.html file requires js/members.js in the public folder for functionality.

 The login.html file requires js/login.js in the public folder for functionality.
 This file also uses style.css for applying styling to its form.

 Index.js in models requires the relative path to config.json in the config folder.